 The History Museum of Hood River County

 300 E Port Marina Dr, Hood River, OR 97031

 Monday – Saturday 11:00 AM – 4:00 PM

 Less than 10 minutes from Hood River’s historic downtown, you can discover Hood River’s history with exciting exhibits and inventive programs that investigate early settlers in the area, Native American Culture, the history of timber, logging and agriculture, and more.
 Kids of all ages will enjoy the Museum’s Exploration Space with hands-on displays and activities.
 Whether you’re hearing stories of the crafts and industry that developed this area in the past, or local events that have altered its future, this museums in Hood River Oregon will tell you riveting stories that will take you back in time.

-This museum in Hood River Oregon is dedicated to the geology, history, plants, animals, and economic life of the Gorge.
+This is a federally protected area of land in Hood River dedicated to the geology, history, plants, animals, and economic life of the Gorge.
 The Columbia River Gorge was protected by the National Scenic Act in 1986 and it’s home to gorgeous landscapes, rare and unusual plants, extensive wildlife, and other cultural and historic cultures and spaces.
 Learn about the volcanic eruptions and ice age floods that sculpted Gorge.
 Stand at the feet of an ancient mammoth that once walked these lands or take in the 10,000 years of native history in the region.
 Hear about what Lewis and Clark first saw as they entered this landscape.
 The museum is open every day from 9am until 5pm.

 Things to Do Near the National Scenic Area